dortania/OpenCore-Install-Guide/installer-guide/opencore-efi.md

   * Pretty obvious when you need this, USB keyboard and mouse users don't need it
   * Reminder: PS2 ≠ USB
 * ResetNvramEntry.efi
-  * OpenCore plugin implementing OC_BOOT_ENTRY_PROTOCOL to add a configurable Reset NVRAM entry to the boot picker menu.
+  * Allow resetting NVRAM from the boot picker
 * UsbMouseDxe.efi
   * similar idea to OpenUsbKbDxe, should only be needed on legacy systems using DuetPkg
 * XhciDxe.efi